 Steel-look glazing bars on windows

-It’s the glazing bars that play a big role in the overall look of steel-look windows.
+It’s the glazing bars that play a big role in the overall look when buying steel-look windows.
 On the genuine steel product the glazing bars tend to be around 28mm such as the Innervision sliding door.
 For the steel windows, these come with 19mm, 26mm or 30mm bars.

 Therefore, aluminium windows can also offer these bar dimensions or come close to them depending on the supplier and the product.

-Some of the best brands for steel look windows
+Some of the best brands when buying steel-look windows

 The following brands come with a dedicated steel-look or steel-replacement system.
 Moreover, these are arguably some of the most credible on the market today in aluminium.